-British Airways owner IAG sees marginal impact of coronavirus on global travel
+British Airways owner IAG sees coronavirus having only marginal impact on global travel

-DUBAI (Reuters) - The new coronavirus epidemic will have a only a marginal impact on global travel demand and the airline industry is healthy enough to absorb any economic slowdown in China, said the chief executive of British Airways parent IAG (ICAG.L) on Wednesday.
+DOHA (Reuters) - The coronavirus epidemic will have a only a marginal impact on global travel demand and the airline industry is healthy enough to absorb any economic slowdown in China, the chief executive of British Airways parent IAG (ICAG.L) said on Wednesday.

-International flights to China from around the world have been suspended in response to the worsening health emergency that has killed close to 500, nearly all in the country, while a meeting of international aviation officials in Singapore was canceled.
+Dozens of airlines have suspended flights to China in response to the worsening health emergency that has killed close to 500, nearly all in the country, while a meeting of international aviation officials in Singapore was cancelled.

 “The aviation industry is very robust.
 We may see some marginal impact,” IAG CEO Willie Walsh told reporters in Doha at a CAPA aviation summit.